Sex is part of a healthy life and part of your quality of life. It is safe for most people after they have had a heart attack.

 The risk of having a heart attack during sex is low.
 Sex is the cause of less than 1 out of 100 heart attacks.1 This risk is low if you can do moderate activity without having angina symptoms such as chest pain.

 Ask your doctor about your risk.
 He or she can help you know when your heart is healthy enough for the level of activity involved in sex.
-You can also try professional

 Tips for resuming sex

-sex again, it might be helpful to keep in mind the following:
+sexual intercourse again, it might be helpful to keep in mind the following:

 Talk honestly to your partner about your concerns